Board of Commissioners

 Commissioner Vatske has extensive state government technical and management experience primarily focused on affordable housing capital subsidies.
 She also has held positions in the community development field, held the position of chief financial officer for a small business, and has served on several local boards.
 She earned a BBA Finance from the University of Massachusetts and is a long-time Thurston County resident.

-Jim Cooper - Commissioner
+Jim Cooper - Commissioner (Position No. 1)

 (Term - 4/4/2023 - 4/4/2028)